cbyeh/zamin/README.md

 ## Technicalities

 The stack used is MongoDB with help from packages Mongoose, Express, and others.
+AWS S3 to store images of listings.
 Node for package management and running the server, and React as our client framework.

 ## Onboarding